Code-Institute-Submissions/colmhaugh-GolfShop_JuneResub/README.md

 ## 4. Testing user stories

-1. As a user i want to click on a recipe so that I can see the the details of the recipe.
+1. As a user i want to click on a golf accessory so that I can see the the details of the product.
-    - The user can click on a recipe and a detail page will open with the details required.
+    - The user can click on a product and a detail page will open with the details required.
-2. As a user i want to view a paginated list of recipes so that I can select what recipe i want to view.
+2. As a user i want to view a paginated list of products so that I can select what product I want to view.
-    - The user will see a maximum of 6 recipes per page.
-I created multiple recipes for each category and tested that a next and previous buttons worked on each page.
+    - The user will see see a set ammount of products depending on the screen size.
-3. As a user i want to see how many likes a recipe has so that i can see the most popular recipe.
+3. As a user i want to add and remove items from my shopping basket.
-    - A user can see a thumbs up and a number beside it to see how many like the recipe got.
+    - A user add and remove products from basket.
-4. As a user i want to be able to like a post so that i can interact with the recipe.
+4. As a user i want to be able to search for a product.
-    - A logged in user can like and unlike a post.
-If a user is not logged in they cannot like a post.
+    - A logged in user can enter text into the search bar and find a product they want.
-5. As an Administrator, i want to add a recipe so that other users can view my recipe and give comments or like on it.
+5. As an Administrator, i want to add, remove and edit a product so that other users can view my products.
-    - I added recipes in the backend and approved them so that they appear on the website.
+    - I added products as an admin.
-6. As a user i want to be able to register an account so that add recipes, likes and comments.
+6. As a user i want to be able to register an account.
     - I created and deleted test user accounts.
 All this was handled by allAuth.
-7. As a user i want to be able to filter the recipes so that i can view the list of recipes available for that cource.
+7. As a user i want to be able to list the products in different orders so that i can view the list order by price or category.
-    - I added courses to the header so that they appear on all pages so that the user can easily choose which course they want to see the recipes for.
-I clicked all cources on multiple devices to ensure that the correct course appeared.
-8. As a logged in user i want to be able to add a comment to a recipe so that i can give feed back on a recipe.
-    - I created multiple test accounts and added comments to different recipes to ensure that the comments appeared.
-I tested that if the user was not logged in that they were not able to add comments.
-9. As a user i want to view comments so that i can see what is being said about each recipe.
-    - I tested wile logged in and out to check that the user can view the comments on each recipe.
-10. As a site admin i want to create, read, update and delete recipes so that manage the content on the site.
-    - I tested the recipes did not appear on the site until they were approved.
-10. As a site admin i want to approve the comments before they appear on the site.
-    - I added comments and checked tested that they didnt appear on the site until approved by the administrator.
+    - I added order functionality and tested in the app.

 <h1>5.
 Deployment</h1>